 Organyc maternity pads are ultra soft, thick and fluffy, and made from 100% organic cotton – perfect for that first week postpartum.

-Organyc’s pads are also biodegradable, compostable and bleached without chlorine.
+Because Organyc’s pads are made from natural materials, they are biodegradable, compostable and bleached without chlorine.

 Unfortunately, these maternity pads come without wings, but Organyc does have a “super flow” pad, with wings, available on Amazon, that many women have been pleased with for that first week postpartum.